ice1k/FindLine/README.md

 Use IntelliJ IDEA with Kotlin and Groovy Plugin (which are very easy to install), clone and open, that is all.

+# About

+I'm trying my best to decrease the number of lines of codes.<br/>
+Each line of Kotlin code contains a complex function, but it's still easy to read.

 # Language

 Module|Language